 2. Localization is a Revenue Multiplier

 In 2026, releasing an app in English only is leaving money on the table.
-Non-English speaking markets often have lower CPI (Cost Per Install) and less competition.
+Non-English markets often have lower CPI (Cost Per Install) and less competition.

 3. Optimize for Dark Mode

-4. Embrace New Form Factors
+4. Support New Form Factors

 5. Technical Compliance

-- Dimensions: 6.5" and 5.5" displays for iOS are mandatory. iPad Pro (2nd and 6th gen) are required if you support iPad.
+- Dimensions: 6.9" and 6.5" iPhone displays are mandatory in 2026. iPad Pro 12.9" and 13" are required if you support iPad.

 Step-by-Step Workflow: Creating a Converting Screenshot Set

 Step 3: Draft Copy Write short, punchy headlines.
 Limit yourself to 5-7 words per screenshot.
-Focus on benefits (e.g., "Sleep Better Tonight") rather than features (e.g., "Rem Sleep Tracker").
+Focus on benefits ("Sleep Better Tonight") rather than features ("REM Sleep Tracker").
+Use our free character counter to stay within scan-ability limits.

-Common Pitfalls to Avoid
+What Are the Common Pitfalls to Avoid?

 Even with powerful tools, developers make avoidable mistakes that hurt conversion.